 Total credits: 15

-The Linguistics and Global Communication minor has two concentrations.
-The Linguistics concentration focuses more on theoretical aspects, and the Global Communication concentration focuses more on application of linguistics to communication across linguistic and cultural backgrounds.
+The Linguistics and Global Communication minor has two focus areas.
+The Linguistics focus area is centered more on theoretical aspects, and the Global Communication focus area is centered more on application of linguistics to communication across linguistic and cultural backgrounds.

 The core courses are: